cloudfoundry/docs-dev-guide/services/create-managed-service.html.md

 The cf v6 command to create a service instance is:

 <pre class="terminal">
-cf create-service SERVICE PLAN SERVICE_INSTANCE
+gcf create-service SERVICE PLAN SERVICE_INSTANCE
 </pre>

 where: